fastalgo/casvm/ReadMe.txt

 For example, we commented the openmp and simd lines in our code, you may need to uncomment these lines.

-If you want to use our source code, please cite the following paper:
+If you want to use our source code, please cite the following paper (one of the 4 Best papers of IPDPS 2015, which received 496 submissions):

 Yang You, James Demmel, Kent Czechowski, Le Song, Rich Vuduc, CA-SVM:
 Communication-Avoiding Support Vector Machines on Distributed Systems,